obrassard/Exbot/README.md

 ```

 # Method Summary
 Exbot class include several action methods based on Java Robot.
-It allows you to quickly create robot workflow that interact with the operating system of a computer.
+It allows you to quickly create robot workflow that interacts with the operating system of a computer.

 | Method and Description  | Modifier and Type | Operating system
 | ------------- | ------------- | ---------------- |